probablyangg/puzzler/README.md

 Answer questions to mint Spiro, buy spiro from the contract (corresponding to the level you want to freeze to), sell your spiro (goes back to the contract).

+So basically, once you open the app, you have an option to either buy a spiro (NFT) of a corresponding level you want to get to, or mint tokens by answering questions, or sell the token you own.

 ## Running Locally

 Clone this repo to your local machine and install the dependencies: